W-David-Porter/acim/src/text/5-healing-and-wholeness/iv-teaching-and-healing/index.md

 ⁷*It is impossible to share opposing thoughts*.
 ⁸You can share only the thoughts that are of God and that He keeps for you.
 ⁹And of such is the Kingdom of Heaven.
-¹⁰The rest remains with you until the Holy Spirit has reïnterpreted them in the light of the Kingdom, making them, too, worthy of being shared.
+¹⁰The rest remains with you until the Holy Spirit has reinterpreted them in the light of the Kingdom, making them, too, worthy of being shared.
 ¹¹When they have been sufficiently purified He lets you give them away.
 ¹²The decision to share them *is* their purification.